-You can choose the amount of disk space to dedicate to the log (called the log size).
-The minimum log size for a filesystem will depend on the combination of filesystem block size and directory block size.
-The default log size that the mkfs command yields, which is larger than the minimum log size, also depends on the filesystem block size and the directory block size.

-For filesystems with a very high transaction activity, a large log size is recommended.
+You must choose the amount of disk space to dedicate to the log (called the log size).
+The minimum log size is 512 filesystem blocks.
+The typical log size is 1000 filesystem blocks.
+For filesystems with very high transaction activity, a larger log size of 2000 filesystem blocks is recommended.